ezocher/Star-Squabble/Design/Star Squabble GDD.md

 In a faraway elliptical galaxy, a cluster of stars formed from a dense molecular cloud.
 Conditions were nearly perfect, and the cluster was eventually teeming with life.
 An incredible diversity of forms had evolved on more than two dozen planets, and in two cases, consciousness had been achieved.

-Sadly, before the /Bezzi and the Hommm had managed to contact one another, they both discovered that the massive blue star (120 solar masses) at the center of the cluster was becoming unstable and the Hommm had deduced that it was about to go supernova.
+Sadly, before the 'Bezzin and the Thommm had managed to contact one another, they both discovered that the massive blue star (120 solar masses) at the center of the cluster was becoming unstable and the Thommm had deduced that it was about to go supernova.

-When the explosion came … *TBD*
+When the explosion came … *TBD* gamma ray burst devestated the atmospheres and ecosystems of all the inhabited planets, nearly wiping out all life in the clkuster.

 On fifteen of the worlds, the hardiest microscopic life managed to survive in the crust and deep oceans of the planets.